 the screen, and as grip deteriorates and the circle will slowly drain.
 When entirely depleted, Wander will then let go and fall.
 Thankfully, grip naturally regenerates when the player is not holding on to anything, and so players will need to pick choice moments during fights in which to regain their grip before continuing.
 A similar "grip" system is used while swimming.
 The grip meter slowly increases in size over the game, growing after defeating each Colossus.

-Like so many other games, Wander has a gauge representing his health in Shadow of the Colossus, this gauge takes the form of a red bar at the bottom of the screen, which depletes as Wander takes damage.
+Like so many other games, a gauge representing health is displayed as a red bar at the bottom of the screen, which depletes as Wander takes damage.
 Falling or being stepped on will harm Wander.
 Wander will slowly regain health as time passes, but he can also crouch or pat Agro which will speed up the regeneration.
 By gathering fruit, the player can increase Wander's health.

-As the story begins, we see the Wander closing into a forbidden land, riding his faithful horse, Agro, and carrying a body wrapped in a cloak.
+As the story begins, we see Wander riding his faithful horse, Agro, and carrying a body wrapped in a cloak into the Forbidden Land.
 As he approaches the huge Shrine of Worship at the center of the land, he lays the body upon the altar.
 As the cloak is removed, the body is revealed to be that of a young beautiful maiden named Mono.

-Suddenly, a number of ancient shadow like creatures attempt to attack the Wander, but they quickly back off upon drawing an ancient sword he keeps in his possession.
-Soon after, an ethereal voice is heard, that of Dormin, a bodiless entity who appears surprised that Wander owns the sword.
-Wander begs Dormin to grant Mono her soul back to her but Dormin says he will need something from Wander.
-Dormin explains that Mono's soul can only return to her body if Wander traverses the land that he has entered and seeks out sixteen colossi that lie hidden throughout the land, and slay them, an act which can only be achieved by using the very sword the Wander owns.
+Suddenly, a number of ancient shadow like creatures attempt to attack Wander, but they quickly back off as he draws an ancient sword.
+Soon after, an ethereal voice is heard, that of Dormin, a bodiless entity who is surprised to see Wander carrying the sword.
+Wander begs Dormin to grant Mono her soul back, but Dormin says he will need something from Wander in return.
+Dormin explains that Mono's soul can only return to her body if Wander traverses the land that he has entered and seeks out sixteen colossi that lie hidden throughout the land, and slay them, an act which can only be achieved by using the ancient sword.

-He quickly agrees to take on this task, but Dormin warns him that he may need to pay a great penalty in return for Mono receiving her soul once more, but this does not hinder Wander, who immediately sets out to follow his sword and find the sixteen colossi.
+He quickly agrees, but Dormin warns him that he will pay a great penalty in return for Mono's soul, but this does not hinder Wander, who immediately sets out to follow his sword and find the sixteen colossi.

-Throughout the course of the tale, and with the death of each Colossus, Wanders physical appearance appears more distorted and depleted.
-He grows paler, with darker hair and he appears to grow small horns on his head.
-On the contrary, Mono's body appears stronger with each Colossus killed, and her voice becomes heard briefly throughout the game.
+Following the death of each Colossus, Wander appears more distorted and depleted.
+He grows paler, his hair darker, and small horns grow from his head.
+On the contrary, Mono's body appears stronger with each Colossus killed, and her voice is heard briefly throughout the game.

-As Wander proceeds, he finds himself hurried by Dormin to conquer the final sixteenth beast.
-On his way to the final Colossus, Wander travels by horseback over a long stone bridge, that begins to collapse soon after setting foot upon it.
+As Wander proceeds, he is hurried by Dormin to conquer the final sixteenth beast.
+On his way to the final Colossus, Wander travels by horseback over a long stone bridge that immediately begins to collapse.
 Agro, sensing the danger, reaches the end and suddenly bucks Wander off, who lands safely, whilst Agro collapses along with the bridge.

-Immediately, Dormin's soul possesses the Wanders body in the form of a shadowy giant and explains that his own soul was cast from his body to limit his power.
-As Emon's men flee, Emon himself grasps the ancient sword and turns to the back of the shrine and casts the sword into a pool of water near the back.
-An absurd light is suddenly emitted and as Emon and his men flee, the light consumes both Dormin and Wander.
-Emon and his men run across the bridge connecting the Shrine of Worship away from the forbidden land as it begins to collapse.
-As Emon and his men arrive safely at the Forbidden Lands exit, Emon ponders Wanders fate, hoping that one day he will be able to atone for his actions.
+Dormin then possesses Wander's body, transforming into a shadowy giant.
+He explains that his own soul was cast from his body to limit his power.
+As Emon's men flee, Emon casts the sword into a pool of water in the back of the shrine.
+A blinding light is emitted, which consumes both Dormin and Wander.
+Emon and his men run across the bridge at the entrance of the Shrine of Worship as it begins to collapse.
+As Emon and his men safely escape, Emon ponders Wander's fate, hoping that one day he will be able to atone for his actions.

-Meanwhile, Mono awakens from her sleep due to the deal made between Dormin and Wander.
-As Agro wanders into the temple, with an injured hind leg, Mono follows him towards the back of the Shrine towards the pool of water, where Emon drew Dormin and Wander.
-There they find an infant, with two horns on his head.
-As the horse leads onwards and upwards, Mono follows with the infant to the top of the shrine, where a secret garden lies, overlooking the forbidden lands as the game ends.
+Back in the shrine, Mono awakens from her sleep and rises from the altar.
+As Agro wanders into the temple with an injured hind leg, Mono follows him to the back of the Shrine towards the pool of water where Emon drew Dormin and Wander.
+There they find an infant with two horns on his head.
+Agro continues to lead them to the top of the shrine, where a secret garden lies, overlooking the forbidden lands as the game ends.

 The Sixteen Colossi